mplspunk/awesome-privacy-engineering/README.md

 * [Intro to AI Ethics](https://www.kaggle.com/learn/intro-to-ai-ethics) - A Kaggle Learn course to explore practical tools to guide the moral design of AI systems.
 * [Failure Modes in Machine Learning](https://docs.microsoft.com/en-us/security/engineering/failure-modes-in-machine-learning) - Documentation compiled by Microsoft regarding the different ways that machine learning can fail, both intentionally (through adversarial attack) and unintentionally (formally correct but completely unsafe outcome).
 * [Apple Privacy-Preserving Machine Learning Workshop 2022](https://machinelearning.apple.com/updates/ppml-workshop-2022) - In June 2022, Apple hosted the Workshop on Privacy-Preserving Machine Learning (PPML), which brought Apple and members of the academic research communities together to discuss the state of the art in the field of privacy-preserving machine learning through a series of talks and discussions.
 This post includes highlights from workshop discussions and recordings of select workshop talks.
+* [Machine Unlearning](https://github.com/jjbrophy47/machine_unlearning) - A compilation of existing literature about machine unlearning, a process through which a machine learning model can be made to forget one of its training data points.
+* [Fairness and Machine Learning: Limitations and Opportunities](https://fairmlbook.org/) - An online textbook by Solon Barocas, Moritz Hardt, and Arvind Narayanan.
+* [AI Fairness 360 (AIF360)](https://github.com/Trusted-AI/AIF360) - A comprehensive set of fairness metrics for datasets and machine learning models, explanations for these metrics, and algorithms to mitigate bias in datasets and models.
+* [Model Card Toolkit](https://github.com/tensorflow/model-card-toolkit) - Google's Model Card Toolkit streamlines and automates generation of [Model Cards](https://modelcards.withgoogle.com/about), machine learning documents that provide context and transparency into a model's development and performance.
+* [Responsible AI by Design](https://www.microsoft.com/en-us/ai/responsible-ai?activetab=pivot1%3aprimaryr6) - Microsoft's hub for policies, practices, and tools that make up its framework for Responsible AI by Design.
+Includes a Responsible AI Standard, Responsible AI Impact Assessment Guide, and Responsible AI Impact Assessment Template.

 ### Facial Recognition
 ---